a review of Super Smash Bros. Brawl (Dairantou Smash Brothers X)

-Yep.
+Yes.
 This is how game scenarios go when you’ve hired the guy who wrote Kingdom Hearts II.
-Mickey Mouse was such a badass in that.

-I know, Super Smash Bros. isn’t a platform game; it’s a fighting game, and it’s an awesome one.
+To be fair, Super Smash Bros. isn’t a platform game; it’s a fighting game that is occasionally a hit at parties.
 Still, that the team felt it crucial to include a twelve-hour-long mode consisting of side-scrolling stages interrupted by the only computer-animated cut-scenes in the game is proof that a lot of work went into this.
-Maybe I’m nitpicking, though I kinda wish it controlled just like Super Mario Bros.
-3. Some of these level designs are okay, I guess, though when they start breaking out the Super Princess Peach-like “puzzles” (giving you a key literally two feet in front of a door), the air all around you may or may not become polluted with groans.
+Which is a shame, because all this mode really does is highlight just how dull the game’s core engine is.
+Why can’t it control just like Super Mario Bros.
+3?
+Some of these level designs are okay, I guess, though when they start breaking out the Super Princess Peach-like “puzzles” (giving you a key literally two feet in front of a door), the air all around you may or may not become polluted with groans.